lidiahasani/school/README.md

 In the test package, the `SchoolTest` class contains the execution and testing of all the functionalities made possible by classes in the above layers.

+The `student.txt` contains the output after the execution of the test class.

 ## Technologies uses

 - Spring Boot